pkp/pkp-docs/dev/documentation/en/getting-started.md

 git checkout stable-3_3_0
 ```

+For any customization work, base your own branches on one of the stable branches.
+That should make it easier to maintain compatibility with plugins and future updates, and it locks down all dependencies to the versions used at the time of release.
+This is not true of the `main` branch, introducing the danger of incompatibilities between future versions of those dependencies, preventing successful builds of OJS/OMP/OPS at that point.

+> ⚠️  When changing branches, make sure to change submodule branches too.
+{:.warning}

 ## Remotes

 To get changes to the application that were made after you forked, add the `upstream` remote.